maneesh29s/digital-garden-notes/LinuxContainers/colima.md

 k3s vs k8s <https://www.cloudzero.com/blog/k3s-vs-k8s/#:~:text=K8s%20run%20components%20in%20separate,%2C%20server%2C%20and%20Agent%20process>.

+**k3s**: a cli for managing installed k3s cluster.
+Internally provides other commands like kubectl, crictl etc.

 Colima , when creating the vm itself, installs docker engine
 (Irrespective of the runtime) using the official docker engine installation way with apt
 So containerd is installed from docker's containerd.io package